bseltz-cohesity/scripts/powershell/protectPhysicalWindows/README.md

 This PowerShell script adds physical Windows servers to a file-based protection job.
 The script will automatically include all volumes (C:\, D:\, etc.) and will apply a global list of exclusion paths to each server added to the job.

-The script will add to existing exclusions (existing exclusions will be preserved, and new ones will be added).

 ## Components

 * protectPhysicalWindows.ps1: the main PowerShell script